-It can get confusing whether to write a CV (Curriculum Vitae) or a resume.
-The main difference between a CV and a resume is that CV contains detailed career path of the individual’s profession.
-CV is required mainly when applying for jobs in the public sector such as for academic and management positions.
+If you are confused whether to write a CV (Curriculum Vitae) or a resume, the main difference between them is that CV contains detailed career path of your profession.
+You will require a CV when applying for jobs in the public sector such as for academic and management positions.
 A CV can be more than 2-3 pages.

-A Resume highlights an individual’s skills for that particular job.
-It is always recommended to keep your resume short and not more than 2 pages long.
-A resume is required when applying for jobs in the private sector.
-Resume is always preferred than CV because it is crisp and to the point.
-So here are the ways you can start writing your resume or make it look more attractive:
+A Resume highlights your skills for that particular job.
+We recommend you to keep it short and not more than 2 pages long.
+You will require it to apply for jobs in the private sector.
+It is more crisp and to the point when compared to CV.
+So here are the ways you can start writing your resume and make it look more attractive:

 - Go through professional resume examples

 - Start writing your professional title and resume summary

 - Include your education background and contact information